- September 13, 2018

-The Wolper Law Firm is currently investigating claims against Scott Alan Sanders, a Financial Advisor at Stifel Nicolaus in Ft.
+The Wolper Law Firm, P.A. is currently investigating claims against Scott Alan Sanders, a Financial Advisor at Stifel Nicolaus in Ft.
 Myers, Florida.
 Scott Sanders has been in the securities industry since the 1990s and previously worked at Wachovia Securities.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on July 25, 2018, a customer filed a complaint against Scott Sanders, alleging “breach of fiduciary duty, negligence, failure to supervise, breach of contract.”
 The alleged damages are $193,281 and the matter remains pending.